cnrrobertson/nuiterm.nvim/README.md

 " Send print("hello") to the terminal associated with tab 2 " and if it hasn't been started before, send python first :NuitermSend cmd=print("hello") type=tab num=2 setup_cmd=python

+" Change to popup style for terminal associated with tab 2 :NuitermChangeStyle style=popup type=tab num=2

+" Change layout to next layout in config for terminal associated with tab 2 " (see help docs for fine grained control in lua interface) :NuitermChangeLayout type=tab num=2
 ```

 ## Comparisons